Valentine's Day Book Recommendations | Books To Read on Valentine's Day.

 If you come into contact with Murakami's other works because you like "Noh", especially because you are lingering on those pure and beautiful loves and want to see more similar things, then it is a pity, and most likely you will be disappointed.

-And indeed, there are many voices of disappointment that begin with "No" and linger next to works that should have received higher ratings.
+Indeed, there are many voices of disappointment that begin with "No" and linger next to works that should have received higher ratings.
 Do you feel that "Wuwuwu" doesn't know what it says, "The Shape of a Strange Bird" is bizarre, and does Murakami change his tenderness and deal with some absurd fates that he doesn't know so-called all day long?